 IX.
-Required Quizzes
+Required Weekly Quizzes

-- A. Rationale: I will assign weekly quizzes for three reasons.
+A. Rationale: I will assign weekly quizzes for three reasons.
 First, while I will provide informal, oral feedback during class discussions, I do not want the first formal feedback that you receive to be your graded midterm or final exam.
 Second, I want you to approach the material actively.
-Third, because later topics in this course build on earlier ones, I want to provide some external motivation to stay current. - B. Format: Some quizzes will be comprised of three multiple choice questions.
+Third, because later topics in this course build on and interrelate to earlier ones, I want to provide some external motivation to stay current.

+- B. Format: Some quizzes will be comprised of three multiple choice questions.
 Others will entail drafting a roughly 250-word essay.
 These (along with the midterm) constitute "formative assessment," while the final exam constitutes "summative assessment." - C. Due Date: You will complete the quizzes before class on the course TWEN site.
 I will announce and post the quizzes on most Thursdays.
-They will be due by 5:00 p.m. the following Tuesday.
-I will review the quiz in Tuesday's class or post a feedback memo. - D. Coverage: These weekly quizzes are primarily meant to test basic understanding of legal principles covered at about the time of the quiz.
+They will be due by 1:00 p.m. the following Monday.
+I will review the quiz in Monday's class or post a feedback memo.
+The immediately upcoming assignments (readings, quizzes) will always be posted on the TWEN home page. - D. Coverage: These weekly quizzes are primarily meant to test basic understanding of legal principles covered at about the time of the quiz.
 They are simpler than questions on the midterm and final exams that require more analysis. - E. Grading: I will grade the quizzes.
 The ten quizzes, in the cumulative, comprise 20% of your total course grade.
 Each quiz is worth three points or roughly 1% of your total course grade (300 points). - F. TWEN: Many students have found it useful to approach the multiple choice question quizzes in this manner: (i) open and print the quiz, (ii) answer the questions "offline," and then (iii) log-in and submit their answers.
-The short essay quizzes should be submitted as Word or PDF files in TWEN's "Assignment Drop Box."
+The short essay quizzes should be submitted as Word or PDF files in TWEN's "Assignment Drop Box," rather than by using the "Quiz" protocol.
 If you ever have a technical problem, just email me your quiz answers.